 Have you snapped a photo recently that captures the essence of your favorite location, resident or activity in the Hancock Park System?
 Enter it by November 1, 2019 in Hancock Park District’s 24th Annual Photography contest.

 Hancock Park District programs immerse students in nature and history through hands-on and experiential activities that are closely aligned with Ohio Academic Content Standards.
 Our professional staff is dedicated to promoting a better understanding and appreciation of the local culture,

-The Hancock Park District (HPD) Hike-It program is a way for folks to go out and explore the trails throughout Hancock County.
-For the third year, Hike-It participants are encouraged to walk at least eight of 11 designated trails.
+The Hancock Park District (HPD) Hike-It! program is a way for folks to go out and explore the trails throughout Hancock County.
+For the fourth year, participants are encouraged to walk the designated trails at several Hancock County locations.
+Hike-It!